Service Level Agreement

 11.1 Non-interference with medical care

-Nothing in this Agreement is intended to create (nor shall be construed or deemed to create) any right of the Parties to intervene in any manner in the professional methods or means by which Reliance HMO renders health services to beneficiaries pursuant hereto.
-Further, nothing herein shall be construed to require Reliance HMO to take any action inconsistent with professional judgment with respect to the medical care and treatment to be rendered beneficiaries in pursuance hereof.
+Nothing in this Agreement is intended to create (nor shall be construed or deemed to create) any right of the Enrollee to intervene in any manner in the professional methods or means by which Reliance HMO renders health services to the Enrolee pursuant hereto.
+Further, nothing herein shall be construed to require Reliance HMO to take any action inconsistent with professional judgment with respect to the medical care and treatment to be rendered the Enrollee in pursuance hereof.

 11.2 Anti-Bribery